-“We were on the verge of despair,” Israr Ahmed, father of the nine-months-old twins, said.
+“We were on the verge of despair,” said Israr Ahmed, father of the nine-month-old twins.
 “Then one night I had a dream that Ayan and Aman were separate.
 That dream gave me hope.”
 Still, AKUH seemed out of reach.
 “We were convinced that this hospital is only for the rich and can never be a possibility for us.
 But my Allah made AKUH the saviour of my children.
 The doctors told us not to worry about the expenses, as they would be taken care of by the Zakat and Patient Welfare Programme.”

-At AKUH, we strive to provide world-class care to everyone who seeks treatment here, regardless of their financial background, and we never turn anyone away due to their inability to pay.
+The Aga Khan University Hospital aims to provide world-class care to everyone who seeks treatment here, regardless of their financial background.
 Your support will help us give children like Muhammad Ayan and Muhammad Aman a chance at a normal, healthy life.
 Their surgery was only possible through Zakat and donations to the Patients’ Behbud Society.

 Since 2001, the Patients’ Behbud Society (PBS) of the Aga Khan University Hospital – an independent registered charity – has been responsible for collecting and disbursing Zakat donations for the Hospital.
 It is Shariah compliant and has been certified by the Pakistan Centre for Philanthropy.
 Donating your Zakat to AKUH ensures that Mustehiq patients receive world-class care from the best physicians and nurses.
 All Zakat donations go towards patient care, with ZERO amount used for administrative or other expenses.

 PBS collects Zakat and Sadqa from individuals, companies, trusts and foundations in Pakistan and from abroad, and deposits the funds in Shariah compliant Islamic bank accounts.
 The money collected is utilised only for the treatment of Zakat Mustahiq patients at AKUH.